Should You Try To Keep Your Head Down?

 Golf could be the world’s hardest game to master.
 What game do you know of where you always could have done better?
 Perhaps this is the reason we love the game so much.
-What makes hitting a golf ball so difficult is that the ball doesn’t move . . . we do.
+What makes hitting a golf ball so difficult is that the ball doesn’t move . . .
+YOU do.

 For example, if the body moves up during the backswing, it sets the body above the ball from where it started and vice versa.
-This causes golfers to top the ball, hit the ground before the ball, or completely miss it altogether.
+This sometimes causes golfers to top the ball, hit the ground before the ball, or completely miss it altogether.
 It’s important to realize what your are really doing is pulling the golf club away from the ball.